bguspl/bguspl.github.io/class_material/testing.md

 Now that we have established the basic queries and verified that they are sufficient to capture the post-conditions of all the basic commands, we can revise the pre-conditions.
 Pre-conditions as well should be specified in terms of basic queries.

-**Principle 5**
-For each basic command and basic query, express the pre-conditions in terms of basic queries.
+**Principle 5: For each basic command and basic query, express the pre-conditions in terms of basic queries.**

 #### **Specify Class Invariants**